c-alen/vivahr-php/README.md

 ## Requirements

-Make sure you have PHP version 7.0 or higher.
+Make sure you have:

+- PHP 7.0 or higher
+- Composer

 ## Usage